-When he arrived at London, Edward’s men entered unopposed.
-Here they found Henry VI and took him prisoner.
+When he arrived in London, Edward’s men entered unopposed.
+Here they found Henry VI and took him, prisoner.
 Edward and his brothers, including Richard of Gloucester, the future Richard III, then sought out Warwick.
 They engaged him in the Battle of Barnet on 14th April 1471.
 Warwick and his brother were killed.
 One major stumbling block in the way of Edward’s rule was eliminated.
 However, on the very same day, Queen Margaret landed an army at Weymouth.

 Edward took his army to meet the invaders.
 A decisive battle took place at Tewkesbury.
 In the course of the fighting the Prince of Wales was found and executed on the spot.
 The Marquess of Dorset, John Beaufort was killed in the fighting.
 A number of Lancastrian leaders, including Somerset, were captured, put on trial and executed.
 Only a few, including Margaret and Jasper Tudor, remained uncaptured.
 Edward had secured his crown.